Confronting darkness with the light of Christian truth.

 Theistic Satanism vs. Political Trolling

 Decoding intent is tricky.
-The Satanic Temple (TST) often uses Satan as a rebel symbol against religious privilege, per ex-members, leaning atheistic.
+The Satanic Temple (TST) often uses Satan as a rebel symbol against religious privilege, leaning atheistic.
 The Church of Satan, tied to Aleister Crowley, hints at occult roots, possibly theistic.
 Beyond these, hidden sects may commit evil acts in Satan’s name.
-The video’s violent, blasphemous claims push beyond TST’s political theater, suggesting deeper malice—intentional or not.
+The violent, blasphemous claims push beyond TST’s political theater, suggesting deeper malice—intentional or not.
 As 2 Corinthians 11:14 warns, “Satan disguises himself as an angel of light,” we must test spirits (1 John 4:1).
 For more biblical insights, visit our Biblical Answers section.

 Drawing Lines: Recognizing Evil’s Manifestations

 This bold Satanic rise—symbolic or literal—echoes Scripture’s spiritual war.
 Many, once agnostic, now see Ephesians 6:13-14’s call to “stand firm” as real amid overt anti-God acts.
 When one side flaunts evil’s symbols and the other prays, the clash is clear.
 It’s not just policy—it’s a worldview battle.
 Christians must discern, stand in truth, and offer redemption (John 3:16).
 This trend, from shock to sincerity, demands vigilance.
-Share your thoughts below, and for more cultural discernment, revisit our Biblical Answers.

 The Satanism in Public Discourse forces a spiritual reckoning.
 Whether shock or belief, it reveals evil’s presence.
 How should we respond with grace and truth?
-Reflect and comment.

 Share this: #Satanism #SpiritualWarfare #AbortionDebate